QuTech-Delft/OpenQL/docs/feedback.rst

     *   -   tUhfqaTriggerDio
         -
         -
-        -   delay from DIO trigger to first analog output
+        -   delay from DIO trigger to first analog output.
+Depends on number of codeword possibilities in sequencing program
     *   -   tUhfqa5stateDiscr
         -   168
         -   UHFQA-5, no bypass